MrEttore/llm-arena/README.md

 # Dialectiq <!-- omit in toc -->

-Watch AI minds meet and speak — a multi‑agent conversation playground for experimenting with streaming generative AI, real‑time UI patterns, and scalable frontend state.
+Watch AI minds meet and speak.
+Spin up AI contestants that generate, debate, and refine ideas in streamed conversations.
+Built to explore agent orchestration, prompting strategies, and reasoning.

 ## Table of Contents <!-- omit in toc -->